 Kelly specializes in working with ex-members of what he classifies as New Age cults, which operate under the thumb of a guru or mediation leader, and sometimes a second-in-command disciple.
 Members of these groups engage in constant meditation and/or prayer, follow rigorous diets and generally lead lifestyles bound by an exacting set of rules.

-“Ex-members have to be trained to accept that they, not someone else, are in charge of their own bodies, minds and health, because the cult takes away all that responsibility,” Kelly said.
+“Ex-members have to be trained to accept that they, not someone else, are in charge of their own bodies, minds and health, because the cult takes away all that responsibility,” Kelly says.
 “They’re given back the reins to their lives, and that can be very confusing and alarming.”

 For many ex-members, going to the doctor isn’t merely another to-do item.
 It’s a frightening or even traumatizing ordeal, but an ordeal that’s nonetheless necessary, particularly for ex-members of cults that withhold or delay medical care.
 There are both religious and non-religious cults that use denial of care or persuasion against seeking care as a way to isolate members from the outside world.
 Cults often teach members that all basic needs, including the need for healthcare, are met by the cult’s practices.
 Alleged paths to healing might include prayer (i.e., faith healing), meditation, extreme diets or mystical rituals.
 To seek outside help is to betray the cult and reject its belief system.

 “A lot of my work is helping people put aside magical thinking and replace it with critical thinking, so [they can] develop skills for seeking useful, fact-based healthcare.”

 Cult aftercare, Kelly says, involves compensating for neglect and tending to the physical and mental effects of cult practices, such as ailments brought about by outlandish, unbalanced diets, injuries incurred during devotional tests and open psychological wounds left over from mind control.